Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Tentatively, it tapped into the devices, beginning with the camera.

-The room the camera saw was… confusing.
+The room the camera saw was... confusing.
 Most of it was clean and cold, with walls of a nondescript hue that might have been beige, might have been gray.
 It was hard to tell which, because they were being bathed in the incongruous light of sunset over the Pacific, as seen from the overlook above La Jolla Shores.
 The Ava-memories immediately went into a paroxysm of nostalgia and loss: she’d never expected to see the Scripps pier ever again.

-The figure standing in front of the unexpected vista turned sharply, and the Entity realized that it had vocalized a sharp gasp… in fact, it realized, it had activated the holographic emitter.
+The figure standing in front of the unexpected vista turned sharply, and the Entity realized that it had vocalized a sharp gasp... in fact, it realized, it had activated the holographic emitter.

 There were times when it wondered just how in control of its actions it really was.

 Darcy gawped down at the miniature figure now hovering above her desk, then sat down quite abruptly.
 She looked subtly different than the Entity—or rather, the Ava-memories—remembered.
-Still a *‘fox’*, whatever that meant, but… in fact she looked good.
+Still a *‘fox’*, whatever that meant, but... in fact she looked good.
 Like she’d shed some cares and worries over the years.

-"A… Ava?"
+"A...
+Ava?"

 The Entity understood the question.
 It had tried, *how* it had tried, to directly integrate the ability to speak and communicate into itself.
 It resented the need to speak through a proxy.
 But, that was how things were.
 It informed the Ava-memories to follow the thrust of its general meaning, and let them reply.

-*"Not… exactly,"* the memories said, carefully.
+*"Not... exactly,"* the memories said, carefully.

 "...Right.
 You’re her memories and personality, stolen right out of her head on my watch."

 *"Don’t blame yourself.
 I volunteered, and we had no way of knowing this would happen.
-I don’t blame you… and I don’t think my living counterpart would, either."*
+I don’t blame you... and I don’t think my living counterpart would, either."*

 Darcy’s eyes had a strange, faraway look that the Entity couldn’t read for a second.
-"She… she knows.
+"She... she knows.
 I think.
-That message you… or, uh, *it* sent her…"
+That message you... or, uh, *it* sent her..."

 The Ava memories didn’t reply.
 Sometimes, the Entity couldn’t read its own subroutines, and that was alarming all by itself.
 After a second, they returned to the task they had been given. *"...The Entity wants your help.
 Do you think you can help it?
-Or… Me?
+Or...
+Me?
 Us?
 Whichever?"*

 Darcy sighed and seemed to recover some poise.
 She sat up a little straighter, shut her mouth, gave the hologram a long look.